vbezhenar/vbezhenar.github.io/_articles/start-typescript-node-project.md

 title: Start a TypeScript Node Project
 ---

-My minimal selection of tools and libraries for a TypeScript Node project.
+Minimal selection of tools and libraries for a TypeScript Node project.

 ## Prerequisites